Policies and Projects – Fantasies or What?

 Do constant screw-ups and lies desensitize citizens to uselessness?

 As Irving Janis (1971) suggested when he coined the term ‘Groupthink’, we are victims of (slightly tweaked):

 - a dysfunctional decision-making process used by compliant groups

 - the ignoring of alternative practical and humane courses of action

 - the irrational (and dishonest) discouragement of ‘non-supportive’ opinions

-Why don’t we all demand better?
-Much, much, much better?
+Does this ring true?
+Should we demand better?
+Much, much better?
 Perhaps the biggest challenge of all is that: